bcdev/h2ops/README.md

 or even worry about them.
 Just focus on the ones without the mark!
 ```
 ├── .github/            # GitHub Actions workflows *
-├── dags/               # Airflow DAG definitions (still in progress, you have to modify it a bit for now)
+├── dags/               # Airflow DAG definitions
+│                          (you can either define dags using a config-file (dag-factory)
+│                           or use Python scripts.)
 ├── notebooks/          # JupyterLab notebooks
 ├── src/                  (For new projects, it would be good to follow this standardized folder structure
-                            You are of course allowed to add anything you like to it.)
+│   │                      You are of course allowed to add anything you like to it.)
 │   ├── train/          # Model training
 │   ├── preprocess/     # Feature engineering
 │   ├── postprocess/    # Postprocess model output